 - Performance of the correct number of sets.31

 Adverse conditions can make field sobriety tests unreasonably difficult to perform.
-Police are supposed to make certain conditions are suitable for testing.
-But they do not always do so.
+California police are supposed to make certain conditions are suitable for testing.
+However, they do not always do so.

-The NHTSA requires that the three standardized field sobriety tests be performed under appropriate and safe test conditions.
-These tests are the walk and turn test, the one-leg stand test, and the horizontal gaze nystagmus test.
+The NHTSA requires that the three standardized FSTs be performed under appropriate and safe test conditions.
+These tests are: the walk and turn test, the one-leg stand test, and the horizontal gaze nystagmus test.

-Conditions that can affect the validity of field sobriety tests include:
+Conditions that can affect the validity of FSTs include the following:

-Field sobriety tests should be given under conditions in which the DUI suspect is not in danger of falling.
+Field sobriety tests should be given under conditions in which you are not in danger of falling.
 This means that FSTs should generally be conducted on a surface that is reasonably:

 - Dry,